brucechin/Chicago-Reporter-Collaboration-Project/finding.md

 2. Do those who receive no complaints get more awards?

     Sad results.
-2/3 of the Chicago police officers have received complaints, but they recevie more than 90% of the awards(656116/(40073 + 656116)).
+2/3 of the Chicago police officers have received complaints, but they receive more than 90% of the awards(656116/(40073 + 656116)).

 3. what's the average number of complaints received per year and officer?